 As mentioned above, Windows only allows you to change the NTFS allocation unit size by formatting the current partition.
 It’s convenient when there is no data saved on the target partition.

-Is there any way that enables you to directly change the NTFS cluster size?
+Is there any way that enables you to directly change the NTFS allocation unit size?
 Well, we would like to recommend you try the piece of third-party software – MiniTool Partition Wizard.
 It’s an all-in-one partition manager that allows you to create/format/delete/resize partitions, change drive letters, change cluster size, check disk health, migrate OS to SSD/HDD, and so on.

-You can only change cluster size with Pro and higher editions.
+You can only change NTFS cluster size with Pro and higher editions.
 To know more details, please read the edition comparisons.

 Step 1: Download and install MiniTool Partition Wizard on your computer.